JuliaAttic/SparseVectorsOLD.jl/README.md

 x * c, x .* c  # multiple x and a scalar c c * x, c .* x  # i.e. x * c

+- x            # negate x
-x + y, x .+ y  # add x and y, x and y can be either dense or sparse x - y, x .- y  # subtract y from x, x and y can be either dense or sparse
+x + y, x .+ y  # add x and y, x and y can be either dense or sparse x - y, x .- y  # subtract y from x, x and y can be either dense or sparse x .* y         # multiply x and y (element-wise), x and y can be either dense or sparse

 axpy!(a, x, y)  # y <- y + a * x
                 # a: a scalar number
                 # x: a sparse vector
                 # y: a dense vector
                 # This operation is very common in machine learning context

+real(x)         # get the real components
+imag(x)         # get the imaginary components
+complex(x, y)   # combine real sparse vectors x and y into a complex sparse vector

 abs(x)          # element-wise map of abs, returns a SparseVector instance abs2(x)         # element-wise map of abs2, returns a SparseVector instance